-"Constructivist media decoding in the science classroom trains students to carefully examine information and messages in different types of media; to interpret meaning while applying knowledge and identifying document-based evidence; to ask a consistent set of questions about all media messages that address sourcing, meaning, and credibility; to draw well-reasoned conclusions after weighing the evidence, evaluating different interpretations, and reflecting on their own biases; and to share their observations and conclusions and defend their analysis.
+"Teaching Critical Thinking Through Media Literacy" Chris Sperry, Science Scope, Vol. 35, Number 9, pg.
+45-49, Summer 2012 "Constructivist media decoding in the science classroom trains students to carefully examine information and messages in different types of media; to interpret meaning while applying knowledge and identifying document-based evidence; to ask a consistent set of questions about all media messages that address sourcing, meaning, and credibility; to draw well-reasoned conclusions after weighing the evidence, evaluating different interpretations, and reflecting on their own biases; and to share their observations and conclusions and defend their analysis.
 The teachers saw this technique as a way of teaching inquiry related to everyday messages in the media."

-"The Epistemological Equation: Integrating Media Analysis into the Core Curriculum" Chris Sperry, The National Association for Media Literacy Education's Journal of Media Literacy Education, Vol. 48 No. 1, September 2010.
+"The Epistemological Equation: Integrating Media Analysis into the Core Curriculum" Chris Sperry, The National Association for Media Literacy Education's Journal of Media Literacy Education, Vol. 1, Issue 2, pg.
+89-98, September 2010.
 In his Keynote to National Association for Media Literacy Education biannual conference in 2009, Chris Sperry draws lessons from 30 years integrating media decoding into high school social studies and English classes.
 Beginning with a 6-minute video from a high school academic performance about the Middle East, Sperry connects media literacy methodologies and materials to the development of core knowledge, skills, attitudes and motivation in adolescents.
 The article ends with lessons learned from 15 years working with teachers as Project Look Sharp’s Director of Curriculum and Staff Development.

+"Media Construction of Presidential Campaigns" Chris Sperry and Sox Sperry, Social Education, Vol. 71, Number 7, pg.
+366-371, November/December 2007.
 A study of select campaign posters, cartoons, and ads teaches students to critically analyze messages from media source and to understand the role media have played throughout the history of American elections.

 Students are bombarded daily with a torrent of media messages, many of them with historical content.
 By selecting the right media documents for decoding, teachers can teach core content while guiding students to think critcally about these messages.

-In this 2006 article from Threshold 8magazine, Chris Sperry, provides strategies and perspectives of using media literacy in core subject matters such as social studies and language arts.
+"The Search for Truth Teaching Media Literacy, Core Content, and Essential Skills for a Healthy Democracy."
+Chris Sperry, Threshold Magazine, pg.
+8-11, Winter 2006.
+In this 2006 article from Threshold Magazine, Chris Sperry provides strategies and perspectives of using media literacy in core subject matters, such as social studies and language arts.

+"A Deeper Sense of Literacy" Cyndy Scheibe, American Behavioral Scientist, Vol. 48, Number 1, pg.
+60-68, September 2004.
 Basic principles and best practices for using a curriculum-driven approach are described, with specific examples from social studies, English/Language arts, math, science, health, and art, along with methods of assessment used to address effectiveness in the classroom.